subashini7/prasanna_web/content/leaps/10QSIP.md

 ### Quantitative structured illumination phase microscopy

-We introduce a quantitative phase imaging method for homogeneous objects with a bright field transmission microscope by using an patterned mask and a digital processing algorithm.
-A known pattern is imaged on the sample plane containing a thick phase object by placing a patterned mask in the field diaphragm of the microscope.
-The phase object distorts the pattern according to its optical path length (OPL) profile and an image of the distorted pattern is recorded.
+We introduce a method for
+seeing transparent objects using an patterned mask and a digital processing algorithm.
+A known pattern is imaged on the sample plane containing a thick transparent object by placing a patterned mask in the field diaphragm of a bright field transmission microscope.
+The object distorts the pattern according to its optical path length (OPL) profile and an image of the distorted pattern is recorded.
 A digital processing algorithm then estimates the object's quantitative OPL profile based on a closed form analytical solution, which is derived using a ray optics model for objects with small OPL